-This Report contains the information required by Article 123-bis of the Italian Consolidated Financial Act (TUF) and by the law in force applicable to the corporate governance system adopted by the Company and the associated ownership structure.
-In line with the recommendations of the Corporate Governance Code, which the Company observes, this Report also contains complete and accurate information on the manner in which the Company complies with the principles and criteria of the Code, indicating (as relevant) any specific recommendations which the Company has not in fact adhered to.
+This Report contains the information required by Article 123-bis of the Italian Consolidated Law on Finance (TUF) and by the regulatory provisions in force applicable to the corporate governance system adopted by the Company and the associated ownership structure.
+In line with the recommendations of the Corporate Governance Code, which the Company observes, this Report also contains complete and accurate information on the manner in which the Company complies with the principles and criteria of the Code, indicating (as relevant) any specific recommendations that the Company has not in fact adhered to.